groovecoder/djangogirls-tulsa/tutorial-tips.md

 	(Your version may be different, but as long as you see 'Python' followed by a number you are good to go.)

 	If this is the case, any time the `python3` command is supposed to be called during the tutorial, substitute it for one of the working ones above.

+2. Under "Install Python", the tutorial states "If you already have version 3.4 or higher you should be fine."
+However, when setting up the requirements.txt, the tutorial pins the Django version to a compatible version of 2.2.4.
+Django 2.2.4 has a minimum Python requirement of [Python 3.5.x](https://pypi.org/project/Django/2.2.4/ "Django 2.2.4 Page on pypi.org").
+I just happened to be pinned to a python version of 3.4.4 on Windows, so I happened to notice this discrepancy when doing the `pip install`.

 ## Tutorial Tips